kinnison/rust-workshop/session-07.md

 ???

-Semantic versioning, which I'm sure you're all aware, is a way to provide a version number for a library, program, or whatever, where the difference between two version numbers provides semantic information as to the scope of the difference between the versions of the software itself.
+Semantic versioning is, I hope you're all aware, a way to provide a version number for a library, program, or whatever, where the difference between two version numbers provides semantic information as to the scope of the difference between the versions of the software itself.

-Semantic versioning is split into 3 parts - major, minor, and patch.
+Semantic versioning is typically split into 3 parts - major, minor, and patch.
 In the general case, patch number increments mean bugfixes, minor number increments mean additional functionality (and maybe bugfixes), major number increments mean removed or fundamentally changed functionality (and maybe additional